At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant skills and experiences that align with the Trainee Paraplanner role.
-Emphasise your attention to detail, communication skills, and any experience in financial services or client support.
+Emphasise any coursework, projects, or experiences related to financial services, communication, and attention to detail.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your eagerness to learn and grow in the financial services sector.
-Mention why you are interested in this specific role and how your background makes you a suitable candidate.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
+Mention why you are interested in becoming a Paraplanner and how your background makes you a suitable candidate.
+Be sure to express your eagerness to learn and grow within the team.

 How to prepare for a job interview at Placed